coffeegreg/YTuner/README.md

 If you are not familiar with building Docker containers you can read [this](doc/DOCKER.md).

 ## Build
-You can use [fpcupdeluxe](https://github.com/LongDirtyAnimAlf/fpcupdeluxe) or [CodeTyphon Studio](https://www.pilotlogic.com) or [Lazarus Free Pascal RAD IDE](https://www.lazarus-ide.org/) to build YTuner.
+You can use [Lazarus Free Pascal RAD IDE](https://www.lazarus-ide.org/) to build YTuner.
 Use the latest versions of these IDE and FPC.
 Relevant project files are included.

 ### Dependencies